 Have you ever had to will yourself to do something?
 I have.

 - A month ago, I sunburned my knees badly.
-When I applied aloe vera gel, I suffered an allergic reaction (the label said it was pure and alcohol-free, but the label lied).
+When I applied aloe vera gel, I suffered an allergic reaction (the label said it was pure and alcohol-free, but my doctor said the label lied).
 The pain was so intense that I had to will myself to stand up when necessary.

 - I have several prickly people in my life.
 I have to will myself to love them and overlook their hurtful behaviors.

-- Sometimes I wonder if I’m ADD.
-Seriously.
-My mind races with creative ideas but there’s no way I can pursue them all.
+- My mind races with creative ideas but there’s no way I can pursue them all.
 Still, I yearn to try.
 I have to will myself to stop and listen for God’s voice and direction.

-This morning, while reading the Psalms, I discovered that David willed himself to do something, too.
-Psalm 57 regards the time when he fled Saul and hid in a cave.
+David willed himself to do something, too.
+Psalm 57 was written when he fled Saul and hid in a cave.
 Imagine him huddled in that dark, damp setting…fearing for his life yet knowing that God had anointed him as the future king.
 How might he have felt at that moment?
 What’s with this, God?
 Where are You when it really matters?
 Have you abandoned me?

 No one would have blamed David if he’d entertained questions and negative thoughts.
 But that’s not how he chose to respond.
 Instead, he said things like…